 In the past, when companies wanted to run big applications, store data, or even have email, they needed their own servers.
 They bought, stored, and maintained them.
 If they wanted more computing power, they needed more servers.
 The spirit of economies of scale applies here.
 This was, and still can be, a huge cost.
 As described it would be challenging for small businesses and startups who lack funds.
 Additionally, we know in hindsight that they were missing out on immense computing power.
 Why?
 They were not utilizing a cloud system.
 With the cloud, companies do not need to purchase their own servers, nor pay to maintain them.
 Rather they pay to use servers stored in large data centers and benefit from the massive scale at their disposal.
 As with the web and mobile apps, the cloud uses the internet to deliver services.
 The sophistication of the internet in turn has a direct impact on the efficiency and scalability of the cloud.

 Finally, here is where SaaS enters.
 Rather than installing an app on the hard drive of a computer, the software can be deployed through the web and hosted on the cloud.
 That is, the buyer purchases applications made available to them over the internet without needing to worry about their own servers.
 The seller doesn’t need their own servers either.
 They can build their app on a cloud provided by companies like Amazon (AWS) or Microsoft (Azure), and then sell the right to use it.
 What has been the effect?
-Cost-saving, scalability, ease of deployment, and quicker product development to name just a few.
+Cost-saving, scalability, ease of deployment, and quicker application development to name just a few.

 It is with this understanding of the relationship between applications, servers, the internet, and the cloud that I will move on to more specific benefits of SaaS, how it looks in different industries, and what is happening in the B2B world.
 I know that before doing this research I had a choppy idea of the subjects covered, and it was my intention to present it as simply and plainly as possible.
 If before reading you didn’t have a grasp on all of it, I hope you found this helpful and can refer back whenever you need a refresh.